Rollback: Cold War

-The notion of military rollback against the Soviet Union was proposed by conservative strategist James Burnham and other strategists in the late 1940s, and by the Truman Administration against North Korea in the Korean War.
-Much debated was the question whether the U.S. should pursue a rollback strategy against communism in Eastern Europe in 1953–1956, which the United States ultimately decided against for fear of provoking direct conflict with the Soviet Union.
+The notion of military rollback against the Soviet Union was proposed by strategist James Burnham and other strategists in the late 1940s, and by the Truman Administration against North Korea in the Korean War.
+Much debated was the question whether the U.S. should pursue a rollback strategy against Soviet-occupied satellite states in Eastern Europe in 1953–1956, which the United States ultimately decided against.

-Instead of overt military rollback, the United States focused primarily on long-term psychological warfare and military or clandestine assistance to delegitimize pro-communist regimes and help insurgents.
-These attempts began as early as 1945 in Eastern Europe, including efforts to provide weapons to independence fighters in the Baltic states and Ukraine.
+Instead of overt military rollback, the United States focused primarily on long-term psychological warfare and military or clandestine assistance to delegitimize Soviet-dominated communist regimes and help insurgents.
+These attempts began as early as 1945 in the Soviet Bloc, including efforts to provide weapons to independence fighters in the Baltic states and Ukraine.
 Another early effort was against Albania in 1949, following the defeat of communist forces in the Greek Civil War that year.
-In this case, a force of agents was landed by the British and Americans to try to provoke a guerrilla war, but it failed.
 The operation had already been betrayed to the Soviets by the British double agent Kim Philby, and led to the immediate capture or killing of the agents.

 Harry Truman

-In the Korean War, the United States and the United Nations officially endorsed a policy of rollback—the destruction of the communist North Korean government—and sent UN forces across the 38th parallel.
-The strategy caused China to intervene, and U.S. forces were pushed back to the 38th parallel.
-The failure of complete rollback contributed to the U.S. decision to return to the alternate strategy of containment.
+In the Korean War, the United States and the United Nations officially endorsed a policy of rollback—the protection of South Korea against an invading army of the communist North Korean government—and sent UN forces across the 38th parallel.